Lut99/dl4ld-petrinet/chaincode-javascript/FunctionRelation.md

 > Tokens themselves contains data (helpFun "Generate token")
 - In the Def of Petrinet, where does function "GenerateToken(...)" is used?
 - Line 287 and 288, connect to apps.js, but not very clear
+- Line 843-865: CreateWebhookTransition
+  - Used in Line 535 of app.js
+  - Don't know what is the actual function of it